 Jim Sharman in conversation with Hannah de Feyter

-Excerpts from a remarkable collection of visual diaries created by Jim between 1960 and 2000 will be on display, invoking memories, reflections, and inviting Jim’s thoughts on his legacy and the future of the arts.
+Excerpts from a remarkable collection of visual diaries created by Jim between 1960 and 2000 were on display, invoking memories, reflections, and inviting Jim’s thoughts on his legacy and the future of the arts.

-Following the conversation, there will be screening of the documentary Strange Journey: The story of Rocky Horror.
-With intimate access to its creator Richard O'Brien and other major players such as Tim Curry, Susan Sarandon and Lou Adler, the documentary explores what makes the play and film so singular: its groundbreaking and transgressive themes, iconic performances and epic songs that took over popular culture.
+Following the conversation, there was a screening of the documentary Strange Journey: The story of Rocky Horror.
+Made by Richard O'Brien's son Linus O'Brien, this documentary enjoys intimate access to its creator Richard O'Brien and other major players such as Tim Curry, Susan Sarandon and Lou Adler.
+The documentary explores what makes the play and film so singular: its groundbreaking and transgressive themes, iconic performances and epic songs that took over popular culture.

 About the speakers